Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Fabulous Poké Bowls

-Nom Nom is expensive, BUT Nom Nom is delicious and fresh and you will not be disappointed.
-I always add “extra protein” because I want to feel really full, which means the price is even higher.
-But…..it. is. scrumptious.
-Try the “Hello Sunshine” with extra tuna or salmon and creamy togarashi!
-Sidenote** I’ve spent lots of time in Hawaii, and I truly think these bowls are better!
-1 mile walk
+Nom Nom is on the pricier side for poké — but Nom Nom is delicious and fresh and you will not be disappointed!
+Try the "Hello Sunshine" with extra tuna or salmon and creamy togarashi.
+Sidenote: I've spent lots of time in Hawaii, and I truly think these bowls are better.
+I’m very serious about that.

 Nom Nom Poke Shop/1821 Bull St/912.777.4074